 Fabricated stone is a slightly less expensive material, often made from cement, aggregates, and pigment.
 It requires expert installation to avoid leaks around windows, flashing, and doors and is typically less natural looking than real stone.
 Like stone, it can be discolored by harsh cleaners.

-Stone comes thick (3-4” or more, aka “structural”) or thin (2” or less).
-Thin cut stone is a little less expensive but doesn’t have the visual depth of real stone.
+Stone comes thick (3-4” or more, aka “structural” stone) or thin (2” or less).
+Thin cut stone is a little less expensive but doesn’t have the visual depth of structural stone.

 Brick: Like stone, brick is dramatic, weather and fire resistant, relatively low-maintenance and can last the life of a home.
 It comes in many colors, shapes, sizes and textures.
 It’s important to know whether lighter brick was manufactured with the same color all the way through or has a clay colored interior with color applied just to the surface.
 Surface colored brick is less expensive, but overly strong power washing may damage it and reveal the interior color.
 That effect can add character, but if you want consistency, go for solid color brick or be careful when washing.
 While significantly less expensive than stone, brick is a relatively expensive material choice compared to siding.

-There are thin cut bricks and brick veneer, which is installed in sections not unlike tile, but these can both look a little flat compared to “real” brick.
+There are thin cut bricks and brick veneer, which are installed in sections not unlike tile, but these can look a little flat compared to “real” brick.

-Stone and brick often have the added effect of being relatively good noise insulators, as they are thicker than siding, which can help in noisy areas.
+Stone and brick often have the added advantage of being relatively good noise insulators, as they are thicker than siding.
+This can help in noisy areas.

 - Clapboard: traditional horizontal, overlapping boards

-- Board and Batten: narrow boards that cover the joints between wide boards
+- Board and Batten: wide boards with narrow boards that cover the joints between

 - Shingles or Shakes: Wood “tiles” that require periodic maintenance and caulking; shakes are thicker, less uniform, and last longer than shingles.
 They are often used as a decorative accent in gables, or as siding for a beach house or craftsman style exterior